elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 Here are described the mandatory, recommended and optional metadata fields for data interoperability and re-use, as well as for data deposition in EVA (European Variation Archive), the EMBL-EBI's open-access genetic variation archive connected to [BioSamples](https://www.ebi.ac.uk/biosamples/), described [above](#plant-biological-materials-metadata-collection-and-sharing).

 ### Considerations
-* Did you collect the metadata for the identification of your plant samples according to the recommendations provided in the [above section](#plant-biological-materials-metadata-collection-and-sharing) ?
+* Did you collect the metadata for the identification of your plant samples according to the recommendations provided in the [above section](#plant-biological-materials-metadata-collection-and-sharing)?
-* Is the reference genome assembly available in an [INSDC](https://www.insdc.org/) archive and has GCF / GCA accession number ?
+* Is the reference genome assembly available in an [INSDC](https://www.insdc.org/) archive and has GCF / GCA accession number?
-* Is the analytic approach used for creating the VCF file available in a publication and has a DOI ?
+* Is the analytic approach used for creating the VCF file available in a publication and has a DOI?

 ### Solutions